 VFMO vs. SMOM

 VFMO (Vanguard U.S. Momentum Factor ETF) and SMOM (Symmetry Panoramic Sector Momentum ETF) are both exchange-traded funds - VFMO is a Momentum fund actively managed by Vanguard, while SMOM is a Large Cap Blend Equities fund actively managed by Symmetry Partners.
 Both are actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.78 correlation means they provide meaningful diversification when combined.
 VFMO charges 0.13%/yr vs 0.63%/yr for SMOM.

 Performance